 VYLOY administration

 Infusion timing

-Prior to each infusion of VYLOY, premedicate patients with a combination of antiemetics.
+Prior to each infusion of VYLOY (zolbetuximab-clzb), premedicate patients with a combination of antiemetics.1

 Immediately administer the infusion through an intravenous line.
-Do not administer as an IV push or bolus.
+Do not administer as an IV push or bolus.1

 If the infusion time exceeds the recommended storage time (6 hours from end of preparation of infusion solution at room temperature or 16 hours from end of preparation of infusion solution under refrigeration), the infusion bag must be discarded and a new infusion bag prepared to continue the infusion.

+Infusion line considerations1

-Infusion line considerations - In-line filters (pore size of 0.2 micron with materials listed in the Prescribing Information) are recommended to be used during administration - Do not co-administer other drugs through the same infusion line - No incompatibilities have been observed with closed system transfer devices or central ports composed of certain materials (see Prescribing Information for more details) SELECT SAFETY INFORMATION ADVERSE REACTIONS
+- In-line filters (pore size of 0.2 micron with materials listed in the Prescribing Information) are recommended to be used during administration - Do not co-administer other drugs through the same infusion line - No incompatibilities have been observed with closed system transfer devices or central ports composed of certain materials (see Prescribing Information for more details)

+ADVERSE REACTIONS

-SPOTLIGHT Study: 279 patients with locally advanced unresectable or metastatic HER2-negative gastric or GEJ adenocarcinoma whose tumors were CLDN18.2 positive who received at least one dose of VYLOY in combination with mFOLFOX6 Serious adverse reactions occurred in 45% of patients treated with VYLOY in combination with mFOLFOX6; the most common serious adverse reactions (≥2%) were vomiting (8%), nausea (7%), neutropenia (2.9%), febrile neutropenia (2.9%), diarrhea (2.9%), intestinal obstruction (3.2%), pyrexia (2.5%), pneumonia (2.5%), respiratory failure (2.2%), pulmonary embolism (2.2%), decreased appetite (2.1%) and sepsis (2.0%).
+SPOTLIGHT Study: 279 patients with locally advanced unresectable or metastatic HER2-negative gastric or GEJ adenocarcinoma whose tumors were CLDN18.2 positive who received at least one dose of VYLOY in combination with mFOLFOX6

+Serious adverse reactions occurred in 45% of patients treated with VYLOY in combination with mFOLFOX6; the most common serious adverse reactions (\geq 2%) were vomiting (8%), nausea (7%), neutropenia (2.9%), febrile neutropenia (2.9%), diarrhea (2.9%), intestinal obstruction (3.2%), pyrexia (2.5%), pneumonia (2.5%), respiratory failure (2.2%), pulmonary embolism (2.2%), decreased appetite (2.1%) and sepsis (2.0%).
 Fatal adverse reactions occurred in 5% of patients who received VYLOY in combination with mFOLFOX6 including sepsis (1.4%), pneumonia (1.1%), respiratory failure (1.1%), intestinal obstruction (0.7%), acute hepatic failure (0.4%), acute myocardial infarction (0.4%), death (0.4%), disseminated intravascular coagulation (0.4%), encephalopathy (0.4%), and upper gastrointestinal hemorrhage (0.4%).
-Permanent discontinuation of VYLOY due to an adverse reaction occurred in 20% of patients; the most common adverse reactions leading to discontinuation (≥2%) were nausea and vomiting.
-Dosage interruption (≥5%) were nausea, vomiting, neutropenia, abdominal pain, fatigue, and hypertension.
-VYLOY adverse reaction management No dose reduction for VYLOY is recommended.
-Adverse reactions for VYLOY are managed by reducing the infusion rate, interruption of the infusion, withholding the dose, and/or permanently discontinuing VYLOY as described in the table below.
-INFUSION MODIFICATIONS FOR VYLOY-RELATED ADVERSE REACTIONS MANAGEMENT, INCLUDING NAUSEA AND VOMITING
+Permanent discontinuation of VYLOY due to an adverse reaction occurred in 20% of patients; the most common adverse reactions leading to discontinuation (\geq 2%) were nausea and vomiting.
+Dosage interruptions of VYLOY due to an adverse reaction dose interruption (\geq 5%) were nausea, vomiting, neutropenia, abdominal pain, fatigue, and hypertension.